-1 Please note that all four majors constitute the Educational Leadership & Policy (ELP) program.
-There are, however, two-degree authorizations that the majors fall under and that will appear on one's diploma (the however, two-degree authorizations that the majors fall under and that will appear on one's diploma (the major appears only on student transcripts): 130401 Educational Leadership & Policy (EDA & EPE) and 130901 Foundations of Education (HAPE & IME).
+&lt;sup>1 Please note that all four majors constitute the Educational Leadership & Policy (ELP) program.
+There are, however, two-degree authorizations that the majors fall under and that will appear on one's diploma (the major appears only on student transcripts): 130401 Educational Leadership & Policy (EDA & EPE) and 130901 Foundations of Education (HAPE & IME).